-Persistent headaches and nausea don’t sound like a health crisis, but what if these pointed to a serious underlying problem – a brain tumor.
+Persistent headaches and nausea do not sound like a health crisis, but what if these pointed to a serious underlying problem - a brain tumor.
 Although that terrible headache or intermittent vision loss isn't necessarily because of a brain tumor, it might be a good idea to get it checked out by a doctor if you’ve been continually troubled by signs such as these.

 A brain tumor may sound like a scary, even devastating possibility.
 Basically a growth of abnormal cells in your brain, a brain tumor can be benign (without cancer cells) or malignant (with cancer cells).
 Although we don’t know why exactly a tumor develops, certain factors may mean that you have a greater chance of getting them.
 For instance, most brain tumors develop in people over the age of 50; and if you have a family history of brain tumors or your brain has been exposed to radiation, say, during radiotherapy, you might be at higher risk.

 Genetic conditions like neurofibromatosis, Turcot syndrome, tuberous sclerosis, von Hippel-Lindau syndrome, Li-Fraumeni cancer syndrome, and Gorlin syndrome are associated with brain tumors that tend to develop in early adulthood or childhood.
 Malignant brain tumors usually seem to develop when cancer from some other part of the body spreads to the brain.
 And, sometimes, benign brain tumors can also turn malignant.1